Jury: Elon Musk did not defame British caver in tweet

 Spiro mocked Unsworth's claims that he had been shamed and humiliated and that the tweet effectively sentenced him to a life sentence without parole.

-Spiro noted that Unsworth had been honoured by the queen of England and His Majest the King of Thailand, had his photo taken next to British Prime Minister Theresa May and been asked to speak at schools and contribute to a children's book, which showed that no one took Musk's insult seriously.
+Spiro noted that Unsworth had been honoured by Queen Elizabeth of England and His Majesty the King of Thailand, had his photo taken next to former British prime minister Theresa May and been asked to speak at schools and contribute to a children's book, which showed that no one took Musk's insult seriously.

-"People accused of pedophilia don't get celebrated by world leaders,'' Spiro said.
-"Kings and queens and prime ministers don't stand next to pedophiles.''
+"People accused of paedophilia don't get celebrated by world leaders,'' Spiro said.
+"Kings and queens and prime ministers don't stand next to paedophiles.''